Plagiocephaly and Baby Flat Head Syndrome - Baby Chick

 Cute little baby with big brown beautiful eyes laying on floor with kids colorful toys.Candid image of young baby playing at home/Little baby play with toys on the floor

 Allow your baby lots of supervised tummy time from the day they are born.
-This helps build strength in their neck and shoulder muscles.5,9 We recommend five minutes several times per day for newborns and 20-30 minutes a few times per day for 3-month-old babies.14 Read these tips for making tummy time easier and more enjoyable for your baby.
+Supervised tummy time helps build strength in your baby’s neck and shoulder muscles.5,9 We recommend five minutes several times per day for newborns and 20-30 minutes a few times per day for 3-month-old babies.14 Babies should still always be placed on their backs for sleep, even while working to prevent plagiocephaly.11,12

 2. Babywearing